Skip to content

 Conservative Policy

-The default mode with balanced memory utilization.
-All the resources required for script execution are preloaded when starting the playback and unloaded when the script has finished playing.
-Scripts referenced in @gosub
+The default mode offers balanced memory utilization.
+All the resources required for script execution are preloaded when starting playback and unloaded when the script finishes playing.
+Scripts referenced in @gosub commands are also preloaded.
+Additional scripts can be preloaded by using the hold parameter of the @goto command.

-Below is a demo on how resources will un-/load under Conservative policy:
+Below is a demo showing how resources are managed under the Conservative policy:

-ScriptGosub is loaded, because "@gosub" are always pre-loaded.
+ScriptGosub is loaded because "@gosub" scripts are always preloaded.

 ...

-Loading screen won't show, because gosub is always pre-loaded.
+Loading screen won't show because gosubs are always preloaded.

 @gosub ScriptGosub